cesarvr/keycloak-bible-openshift/import-export/README.md

 ### Getting Started

-* We can start by scaling down the pods to one to avoid race condition on the DB while exporting:
+* We can start by scaling down the pods to only one:

 ```sh
   oc scale dc/sso --replicas=1
 ```

+> This way we can avoid race conditions.

 <a name="changing"/>

 ### Changing Init Configuration

-Replace the container initial process by editing the deployment configuration:
+The best way to ensure we export to the right place is to adopt the configuration packed into the container, one way to achieve this is to reuse the container by modifying the containers starting process.

+Until this moment the container is implicitly running by default the ``standalone.sh`` script, we are going to change that with ``sleep 3600``.
+That way we can access the container via bash and start the exporting process manually.

+#### Editing Deployment Configuration

+Let's start by redefining the container startup process:

 ```sh
  oc edit dc/sso